FrankSu1996/ChessJava/README.md

 ![alt text](https://github.com/FrankSu1996/ChessJava/tree/master/src/images/move.png)

 If you wish to cancel your move selection, simply click on the piece icon again to reset your move option.
 To proceed with a move, simply click on a valid move tile to finish your turn.

+On the right hand of the board, there is a panel that will keep track of all the moves made during the game in standard PGN notation, and on the left hand side there is a panel that will show all of the taken pieces throughout the game.

+Finally, to set up the AI Computer, click on options -> Setup Game.
+This will bring up a window where you can select which player is human and which player is computer.
+Have Fun!!